ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 4. Select the domain name or DNS zone concerned.
 5. On the page that appears, click on the `DNS Zone`{.action} tab.

-The table that appears will display a DNS record linked to your OVHcloud domain name for each row.
+The table displays a DNS record linked to your OVHcloud domain name for each row.
 You can filter the table content by DNS record type or by domain name.

 ![dnszone](images/tab-ca.png){.thumbnail}

 ### Edit your domain name’s OVHcloud DNS zone

-**Editing a DNS zone is a sensitive procedure**: making an inappropriate change could, for example, make your website unavailable, or prevent your email addresses from receiving new emails.
+**Editing a DNS zone is a sensitive procedure**: An inappropriate change could, for example, make your website unavailable, or prevent your email addresses from receiving new emails.

 By learning more about these records, you can get a better understanding of the changes you will make if you edit your domain name’s DNS zone.